manish-khakhal/sinclair-management-system/README.md

 ## Credits

-Campus Recruitment System is built and maintained by [Safdar Jamal](https://safdarjamal.github.io).
+This program is a modified copy of Safdar Jamal's Campus Recruitment System  [Safdar Jamal](https://safdarjamal.github.io).

 ## License

-This project is licensed under the terms of the [Apache License 2.0](https://github.com/SafdarJamal/campus-recruitment-system/blob/with-mern-stack/LICENSE).
+This project is licensed under the terms of the Apache License 2.0.